jpanda001/Artistic-Style-Transfer/README.md

 </p>
 ```
 Figure 1: ​ Visualization of a style transfer process.
 The transformed image preserves the shape and geometry of
-the content image, but adopts the style and colouring pattern of the style images. ​ (In this document, all
+the content image, but adopts the style and colouring pattern of the style images. ​ (In this report, all
 photographic images are called content images while all artistic images are called style images.)
 ```